Kandy16/sentitect/README.md

-# sentitect
-Sentiment detection using machine learning
+# sentitect - Sentiment detection using machine learning

-1) Use LightGBM algorithm
+* Used LightGBM algorithm
-2) Store Sentiment analysis dataset in CSV format
-3) Run in Azure (Training pipleine and deployment)

-* APIs or/and Web interface to test, model shift identification, Autonomous/Induced training and update
+* Used Azure ML python sdk

+The development and run environment can be replicated using conda and environment.yml file.

+### Important files to consider

+1) 'lightgbm.ipynb'in ds-experiments folder contains the rough model development (Taken as input)
+2) 'data' folder contains the sentiment analysis dataset. data-preparation.py creates the CSV files
+3) 'src' folder contains all the codes to be run with azure environment.
+Uses pipelines.
+4) 'run_train.py' amd 'run_deploy.py' are the main files to perform training and deployment

+Inline comments will be there to assist understanding